 See more »

 A television version exists, with additional cast and plot.
 It runs four hours with commercials.
 The main plot points are a Charlton Heston-Susan Sullivan romance and the Coral Sea battle (reffered to in the other version) is played out like the Midway battle.
+The Coral Sea battle heavily features Mitchell Ryan as Admiral Aubrey Fitch and also includes a subplot where a young Japanese pilot who'd met with Admiral Nagumo to express his opposition to Japanese military action is shot down.
 At the end of the TV version, Sullivan and Christine Kukobo are both shown waiting dockside.
 See more »

 Was this review helpful to you?